 The Health component of the Comprehensive Fee was instituted by the SUNY Board of Trustees in an effort to provide student health services to SUNY campuses.
 Supported services include health care, health promotion, mental health counseling, and accessibility resources.

-Health Services provides care for acute illnesses, injuries and chronic medical problems in a timely manner for students.
+Student Health Services provides care for acute illnesses, injuries and chronic medical problems in a timely manner for students.
+Well visits and preventative care appointments are also offered to students.
 Patients receive follow-up care, education and referrals as needed.

-Quality patient information, workshops, and outreach programs for the entire student population.
-Provide information on current topics of interest, in order to build a healthy UB community.
+Quality patient information, and outreach programs for the entire student population.
+Provide information on current topics of interest and services offered in order to build a healthy UB community.

 Brief individual, group, and couples counseling, crisis intervention, mental health consultations, and educational programs.

 Quality information, workshops and outreach programs for the entire student population.
 Present information on current topics of interest, to build a healthy UB community.

 Answer mental health-related questions.
 Assist in referral to mental health resources in the community.
 Respond to campus emergencies.
-Constituents served:

 14 graduate students were trained/supervised at Counseling Services.
 Trainees provided additional counseling hours and contributed fulfilling training requirements of academic programs (Social Work, Counseling Psychology, and Mental Health Counseling)

-This office provides health promotion, prevention and outreach through accurate, timely information and programs for key campus health and wellness priorities (alcohol, tobacco and other drugs, nutrition, stress management, and sexual violence prevention, and outreach to high-risk populations).
+This office provides health promotion and harm reduction through accurate, timely information, programs, and outreach for key campus health and wellness priorities (alcohol, and other drugs, healthy eating, stress management, financial wellbeing and sexual violence prevention and response, and outreach to high-risk populations).
 We partner with campus and community stakeholders to reach target groups and design and implement interventions to reduce health risks and increase opportunities for academic success.

 60,599 student contacts were made through engagement in Health Promotion programs and services: